 Such a trip is a next step as our friends in Davydovo continue to develop a groundbreaking ministry to the physically and mentally handicapped in Russia.
 I am deeply grateful to First Presbyterian Church of Ann Arbor for this invitation.
 We hope that it will also be possible for Father Vladimir to join us for the Russian Mission Network meeting, which will be held this year in Louisville September 27–29.
 The proposed dates of Father Vladimir’s trip are between September 22 and October 12.
 If there are other churches in the upper Midwest that would like to host Father Vladimir as well and share outreach programs in their communities to people with special needs, please let me know.
 We would be willing to go further afield, but would need help with transportation.
 For now, we would ask for your prayers for a visa for Father Vladimir and his daughter, Anastasia, who is studying to be a psychologist.
 We think it would be very valuable for the ministry in Davydovo to have her eyes and ears on this trip as well.

 It was a very quick and rather exhausting trip, but I think this may be a good model for the future—a short trip between two longer trips.
 Now, it’s back to German lessons.
 Gary Payton arrives in Berlin shortly.
-We will travel together to Moscow on March 12, where we will meet up with Amgad Beblawi, area coodinator for the Middle East, Europe and Central Asia.
+We will travel together to Moscow on March 12, where we will meet up with Amgad Beblawi, area coordinator for Europe.
 We look forward to introducing Amgad to the ministry in Russia.

 We wish you God’s peace in your Lenten journey.